Virtimo/apache-tomcat-9.0-CIS-Benchmark-script/README.md

 # TODOs

 - Improve user/user group rights check (it's currently failing if hard-coded names not matching)
-- Provide output in a parsable format (e.g. JSON)
 - Give more context output on:
   - What is checked
   - What check passed
   - What check failed
+  - Provide information on manual tests
+- Option to set output location
+- Provide output in a parsable format (e.g. JSON)